pewriebontal/resume/README.md

-# Resume Builder by Kai.
+# Resume Builder by Kai

 ![Resume Hero Image](assets/hero.png)

-A personal setup for maintaining my resume with Markdown and automatically generating a professionally formatted PDF using LaTeX.
+A personal setup for maintaining my resume and cover letter with Markdown and automatically generating professionally formatted PDFs using LaTeX.

 ## Overview

-This repository contains the source files for my professional resume:
+This repository contains the source files for my professional resume and cover letter:

-- Content is maintained in Markdown for easy editing (`resume.md`)
+- Content is maintained in Markdown for easy editing (`resume/sections/*.md` and `cover-letter/coverletter.md`)
-- LaTeX template for PDF generation (`resume-template.tex`)
+- LaTeX templates for PDF generation (`templates/resume-template.tex` and `templates/coverletter-template.tex`)
 - Automatic build and deployment through GitHub Actions
 - Cross-platform compatibility with minimal dependencies